MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn how to add and customize the NEO hub to your tenant"
+description: "Overview of the Microsoft New Employee Onboarding hub"
 ---

 # Overview of the Microsoft New Employee Onboarding hub